Send Google Drive attachments in Gmail

 - They don't have a Google Account

-Note that there may be files from Drive that you won’t be able to grant others access to.
-If this happens, Gmail will let you know and you may have to contact the original file owner to adjust the sharing settings.
+Note: If a file can't be shared with others, Gmail will let you know and you may have to contact the original file owner to adjust the sharing settings.

 If you use Gmail through your work, school, or other organization, your admin may restrict which files you can share, and who you can share them with.